awsdocs/aws-batch-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Allow users to view their own permissions<a name="security_iam_id-based-policy-examples-view-own-permissions"></a>

 This example shows how you might create a policy that allows IAM users to view the inline and managed policies that are attached to their user identity\.
-This policy includes permissions to complete this action on the console or programmatically using the AWS CLI or AWS API\.
+This policy includes permissions to complete this action on the console or using the AWS CLI or AWS API\.

 ```
 {